onebeyond/rascal/README.md

 ```
 The arguments to the on message event handler are ```function(message, content, ackOrNack)```, where message is the raw message, the content (a buffer, text, or object) and an ackOrNack callback.
 This callback should only be used for messages which were not ```{ "options": { "noAck": true } }``` by the subscription configuration or the options passed to ```broker.subscribe```.

 For messages which are not auto-acknowledged (the default) calling ```ackOrNack()``` with no error argument will acknowledge it.
 Calling ```ackOrNack(err)``` will nack the message causing it to be discarded (or potentially sent to a dead letter exchange).
-If you want to requeue the message call ```ackOrNack(err, { requeue: true })```.
-You can also delay the requeue by specifying a defer argument, ```ackOrNack(err, { requeue: true, defer: 1000 })```
+If you want to requeue the message call ```ackOrNack(err, { strategy: 'nack', options: { requeue: true } })```.

 An alternative to requeueing to republish the message back to the queue it was consumed from.
 Not only does this give all other messages on the queue a better chance of being processed, but it also enables rascal to set a republished count in the message header.
-This allows you to configure a republish limit per message. ```ackOrNack(err, { republish: true, defer: 1000, attempts: 5 })```
+This allows you to configure a republish limit per message. ```ackOrNack(err, { strategy: 'republish', options: { attempts: 5 }})```

 There are some subtle implications to republishing that you should be aware of.